deepavadakan/Citibike-Analysis/README.md

 - The most popular hours of the day to rent bikes as well as the times when bikes are rented for the longest time.
 - The most popular days of the week to rent bikes as well as the days when bikes are rented for the longest time.

+Notes:
+- Ages upto 100 only were considered in he dataset.
+- Only Male and Female was included in gender.

 ## Tableau Visualization
 [Citi Bike Analysis](https://public.tableau.com/views/CitiBike_16130842989820/CitiBike?:language=en&:display_count=y&publish=yes&:origin=viz_share_link)